 Support and Advocacy Fund

 Purpose: To provide support and advocacy through financial assistance for gay, lesbian, bisexual, transgender, and two-spirited ministry personnel (as defined by The Manual) who are experiencing difficulties in maintaining employment in the church because of their known or perceived sexual orientation.

 To apply: Contact your regional council pastoral relations minister.

 Purpose: To help ministry personnel who are survivors of sexual abuse to stay in active ministry while participating in therapy to deal with sexual abuse issues that are part of their history, and to enhance the healing of individuals who have experienced sexual abuse in The United Church of Canada context, as defined by the Sexual Abuse Prevention and Response Policy, by extending the ministry of the United Church to include financial contributions toward the cost of counselling or therapy.
 Applications can be from lay and non-United Church individuals.

-To apply: The Conference personnel minister can assist in making an application.
+To apply: The regional council pastoral relations minister can assist in making an application.